17 Ways to Seriously Improve Team Productivity (2024)

 Time keeping and workload management aren’t some nebulous topics – they apply to pretty much everyone in every walk of life.

-Giving them guidance on how to prioritise work and time management strategies might encourage them to think about the way they work in more detail – making them happier, healthier and – ultimately – more productive.
+Giving your team guidance on how to prioritise work and time management strategies might encourage them to think about the way they work in more detail – making them happier, healthier and – ultimately – more productive.

 14. Automation